Commodity futures investing is arguably the most misunderstood asset class in the financial marketplace.

 - Focus on products that equal-weight or volatility-weight allocations versus products weighted based on liquidity or production.

 Congratulations on making it this far and let us know if you have any insights or questions.
-We’ve traded commodity futures for over 4 years and are happy to address any questions you might have.
+We’ve traded commodity futures for many years and are happy to address any questions you might have.

 ***Thanks to David Foulke, Gary Antonacci, Andrew Miller, and Mitesh Patel for edits and thoughts.

 BCOM: Bloomberg Commodity Index (BCOM) is calculated on an excess return basis and reflects commodity futures price movements.
-The index rebalances annually weighted 2/3 by trading volume and 1/3 by world production and weight-caps are applied at the commodity, sector and group level for diversification.
-Roll period typically occurs from 6th-10th business day based on the roll schedule.
+The index rebalances annually weighted 2/3 by trading volume and 1/3 by world production and weight-caps are applied at the commodity, sector, and group level for diversification.
+The roll period typically occurs from 6th-10th business day based on the roll schedule.

 GSCI: The S&P GSCI Total Return Index in USD is widely recognized as the leading measure of general commodity price movements and inflation in the world economy.
-Index is calculated primarily on a world production weighted basis, composed of the principal physical commodities futures contracts.
+The index is calculated primarily on a world production weighted basis, composed of the principal physical commodities futures contracts. ↩

 Note the allocation of the “short rate,” which is simply the continuously compounded interest rate.
 The authors subtract cash rates from the spot returns, and adjust the carry by the short rate.
 The authors argue this is a more intuitive approach that isolates the effective role of carry in commodity futures returns.